ViktorQvarfordt/gamma-book-math/pages/gpt3.md

 Without re-training the model on new data, the model can perform different tasks.

+We will see this throughout the examples.

 ## Definition of a language model

 A statistical language model is a probability distribution over sequences of words.
 Given such a sequence, say of length $m$, it assigns a probability $P(w_{1},\ldots ,w_{m})$ to the whole sequence.

-Typically, neural net language models are constructed and trained as probabilistic classifiers that learn to predict a probability distribution

 ### Training a language model

 A language model is trained by having it predict small parts of large amounts of unlabeled text.

-I.e., the network is trained to predict a probability distribution over the vocabulary, given some linguistic context.
+I.e., the model is trained to predict a probability distribution over the vocabulary, given some linguistic context,

 $$
-P(w_{t}\mid \mathrm {context} )\,\forall t\in V
+P(w_{t}\mid \mathrm {context} )\,\forall t\in V.
 $$

 This is done using standard neural net training algorithms such as stochastic gradient descent with backpropagation.​ The context might be a fixed-size window of previous words, so that the network predicts